SAFE-D 89th Legislative Session Updates

 House Bill 5611 (By Tom Oliverson)

-House Bill 1585 (By Cecil Bell
+House Bill 1585 (By Cecil Bell)

 This bill would end the practice of "Traveling Housing Finance Corporations".
 Traveling HFCs are entities that are formed by a jurisdiction, ostensibly to provide affordable housing, but then purchase property in a different jurisdiction, sometimes hundreds of miles away.
 The end result is that property is taken off the tax roles in the jurisdiction where the property sits, without any input from the actual taxing entity that still has to provide services.
 In many cases, the "affordable housing" isn't even really all that much more affordable.
-This bill is moving fast as there has been a race to complete as many of these deals as possible knowing that legislativce action was forthcoming.
+This bill is moving fast as there has been a race to complete as many of these deals as possible knowing that legislative action was forthcoming.
 Developers, housing authorities, affordable housing advocates, and local governmental entities are all aligned in support of this bill.

-House Bill 377 (By Philip Cortez)
+House Bill 485 (By Philip Cortez)

-BAD BILLS
+PROBLEM BILLS

 Senate Bill 19 (By Mayes Middleton)